63 °F / 18 °C

-Isla Catalana (aka Isla Santa Catalina) is an uninhabited island located in the Gulf of California, east of Baja California Peninsula.
-The island belongs to Mexico's state Baja California Sur and is part of Loreto Municipality.
+Isla Catalana (aka Isla Santa Catalina) is an uninhabited island in Gulf of California, approx 25 km (16 ml) east of Baja California Peninsula.
+The island covers a total area of approx 10 km2 (4 ml2).
+The closest mainland Mexico (Baja California Sur) city is Loreto.

-The wildlife on Isla Catalina is presented by 10 reptile species, seven of which are endemic.
-These are whiptails, rattlesnakes, desert iguanas, kingsnakes and lizards (leaf-toed gecko, spiny lizard, side-blotched lizard).
+Isla Catalina belongs to Mexico's Baja California Sur state.
+The island was named by Christopher Columbus (1451-1506), who visited it in May 1494.
+The wildlife is presented by 10 reptile species, of which 7 are endemic (whiptails, rattlesnakes, desert iguanas, kingsnakes, lizards / leaf-toed gecko, spiny lizard, side-blotched lizard).

 Web searching for "Isla Catalina" often results in finding three Catalina-named islands - the namesakes Isla Catalina (Mexico) and Isla Catalina (Dominican Republic) and the Santa Catalina (California-USA's island).